rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 ## `@rsvim/types`

-Once start writing code, you will soon find that your typescript LSP doesn't work, e.g. it cannot provide any code-completion or lint information for you.
+Once start writing code, you will soon find that typescript LSP doesn't work, e.g. it cannot provide any code-completion or lint information for you.
 This is because typescript doesn't know Rsvim runtime yet.

-So Rsvim also provides type declarations for itself, e.g. the [`@rsvim/types`](https://www.npmjs.com/package/@rsvim/types) npm package.
-It doesn't provide any APIs or modules, but only types declarations.
-Because Rsvim by default exports the `Rsvim` global object and other Web APIs (such as `setTimeout`, `TextEncoder`, etc).
+So Rsvim provides type declarations for itself, e.g. the [`@rsvim/types`](https://www.npmjs.com/package/@rsvim/types) npm package.
+It doesn't include any APIs or modules, but only types declarations.

 ### Latest Stable